--------------------------------------------------------------------------------------#

 Validate a step request and group it by aggregate group.

-Returns a ``{group_id: {molecule_id: {"efield_au": ndarray}}}`` mapping,
+A ``{group_id: {molecule_id: {"efield_au": ndarray}}}`` mapping, or

-or ``None`` if not every requested molecule is bound and initialized.
+``None`` if not every requested molecule is bound and initialized.

 Must be called while holding ``self._lock``.